akuz/akuz.me/_posts/2017-10-23-stereo-sound-autoencoder.md

 Finally, the above gif shows that the aproximation is not very good with very high frequencies.
-Of course, this is because there are only 64 features, and moreover each of them has a field of view of 8 audio samples.
-It is an interesting question whether these should be learnt at the expence of more features, or possibly, a special "noise" feature could be added.
+Of course, this is because there are only 64 features, and moreover each of them has a field of view of 8 audio samples (which is quite wide).
+It is an interesting question whether the higher frequencies should be approximated at the expense of having more features, or possibly, a special "noise" feature could be added.

 You can find a Jupyter Notebook with my code